How Long Does DMT Last?

 DMT is a fast-acting, naturally-occurring psychedelic compound with fascinating psychological properties, but how long does DMT last?

 DMT (N, N-Dimethyltryptamine) is a naturally-occurring psychedelic compound found in many plants and animals, including the human body.
-Not to be confused with the increasingly popular and much more potent 5-MeO-DMT – a naturally-occurring psychedelic famously found in the Colorado River Toad – N, N- DMT constitutes the structural core of many serotonergic psychedelics.
+DMT constitutes the structural core of many similar psychedelics.

-Strassman would famously go on to dub DMT “the spirit molecule” in his 2000 psychedelic classic The Spirit Molecule: A Doctor's Revolutionary Research into the Biology of Near-Death and Mystical Experiences.
+Strassman would go on to dub DMT “the spirit molecule” in his 2000 psychedelic book The Spirit Molecule: A Doctor's Revolutionary Research into the Biology of Near-Death and Mystical Experiences.

 An artistic rendition of a "machine elve"